 All of us have had a hard time speaking without stuttering when the mic was waiting to weave the sound waves and produce at least a whisper and the world was eager to endure tasteful words in the auditorium.
-We dunked inside our own body to avoid the professor putting his gunman eyes at us while rehearsing the previous day’s lecture.
+We dunked inside our own body to avoid the professor putting his gunman eyes on us while rehearsing the previous day’s lecture.
 What is it that makes us so shy or incoherent to the hope of learning over worrying about being judged?
-It is social anxiety disorder.
+It is the social anxiety disorder.

 It is a fact that most of our lives we are just trying to put up a nice face in front of people.
 Thank goodness for we have enough storage space in our minds to kill someone we loathe anytime we would like to.
 Social anxiety is a consequence of this endless feeling of impressing, of fearing that someone would judge you wrongly, of wanting to be what one is not and more.
-Social anxiety exists in all of us on some way or the other.
+Social anxiety exists in all of us in some way or the other.
 But, this disorder takes its name seriously when it starts to come in the way of going to school or work.

-The only difference between people not marred by this disorder and those suffering from it is that the former do not linger on the embarrassing or fearful incident that they experience but the latter keep thinking about it for weeks.
+The only difference between people not marred by this disorder and those suffering from it is that the former does not linger on the embarrassing or fearful incident that they experience but the latter keep thinking about it for weeks.
 A lot of people who have social phobia, which is an alternate term for social anxiety disorder, are aware that they should not be as scared or fearful as they should be, but they just have no control over their emotions.

 The root cause of social phobia is often thought to be the family itself.
-If you have social phobia, analyse if your family member/s have or had the issue in facing new people or a crowd.
+If you have social phobia, analyse if your family members have or had the issue in facing new people or a crowd.
 Other causes include:

 Natural chemicals present in the body play a major role in being one’s risk factor for social anxiety disorder.
 If there is an imbalance in the chemical serotonin-a neurotransmitter that regulates mood and emotions-in your brain, you may be less or more likely to develop social anxiety disorder.

 If you had experienced teasing, ridicule, bullying, rejection or even humiliation in your past, you are highly prone to develop social anxiety disorder.
-Other conflicts like conflict in the family, sexual abuse, etc may also be linked to social phobia.
+Other conflicts like a conflict in the family, sexual abuse, etc may also be linked to social phobia.

 There are several forms of treatments available to help those affected by the disorder live a happier life.
 Some of these include: